Biohazard90/Project-Neo-Gemini/README.txt

+- requires Qt 5.2 opengl beta

-- Add environment variable in Qt: QTGAMESRC = path to this directory
+- Add environment variable in Qt: QTGAMESRC = *path to this directory*

-- Download SFML for desired platform from http://www.sfml-dev.org/download/sfml/2.0/
+- Download SFML for desired platform from http://www.sfml-dev.org/download/sfml/2.1/

 - Place SFML .dll/.so/.dylib in /bin/, .lib in /SFML/ depending on your platform.
 Install SFML frameworks when using OSX